JetBrains/Exposed/documentation-website/Writerside/topics/Contributing.md

 A few things to remember:

-* Your code should conform to the official [Kotlin code style guide](https://kotlinlang.org/docs/reference/coding-conventions.html) except that star imports should be always enabled.
+* Your code should conform to the official [Kotlin code style guide](https://kotlinlang.org/docs/reference/coding-conventions.html) except that star imports should always be enabled.
   (ensure Preferences | Editor | Code Style | Kotlin, tab **Imports**, both `Use import with '*'` should be checked).
 * Every new source file should have a copyright header.
-* Every public API (including functions, classes, objects and so on) should be documented, every parameter, property, return types and exceptions should be described properly.
+* Every public API (including functions, classes, objects and so on) should be documented, every parameter, property, return types, and exceptions should be described properly.

 #### Commit messages